I Remember Now ~ There Is A Rock ~ Pastor Tim Tengblad ~ Post 63

 Kindness reveals the design.
 The design reveals the Designer.

 Yes.
 There is a rock.
 A rock that is always there to stand on in an ever changing, fearful, and often unkind world.
 Yes.
 The Rock of Kindness always prevails.
+Of course hard things will still happen.
+But the path of kindness (toward ourselves and others) is the way through.

 Yes.
 There is a rock.
 It stands at the entrance of every moment.
 Every experience.
 Every circumstance we enter as we go along in our busy lives.
 “Enter here” it says, and “Be Kind.”